control-toolbox/GeometricPreconditioner.jl/docs/src/index.md

 # Dependencies

-All the numerical simulations to generate this documentation from `MRI.jl` are performed with the following packages.
+All the numerical simulations to generate this documentation are performed with the following packages.

 ```@example